 The territory of the Vampire Counts is fully within the borders of the Old World, and, given the importance of the undead to the setting, and the vampires’ Machiavellian involvement in so much of the Empire’s history, I don’t think the game would feel complete without them.

 One could say the same (minus Machiavelli) about the Dwarfs.
 I’d also expect the servants of Chaos to appear in some form – they are by nature ubiquitous, and the definitive foes not only of Kislev and the Empire, but of Warhammer itself.

 What of the races beyond the Old World?
-Again, there’s been no mention so far of Naggaroth or the Dark Elves, of Lustria or the Lizardmen, or of Khemri or the Tomb Kings.
+Again, there’s been no mention so far of Naggaroth or the Dark Elves, or of Lustria or the Lizardmen.
 I’m sure they’ll happen eventually – even if I’m right and the new game does focus initially on its titular continent, supplemental releases from the wider world-that-was certainly seem like the logical next step.

 That’s especially true given that GW has just done a ton of conceptual work on Cathay in collaboration with Creative Assembly, providing perfect material for what could be the first all-new core Warhammer race since the Ogre Kingdoms in 2005 (see also: our musings on Total War: Warhammer 3’s implications for the Old World).

-GW has now confirmed – after strongly suggesting as much from the reboot’s initial annoucement – that Warhammer: The Old World will use square bases, not round ones.
+GW has now confirmed – after strongly suggesting as much in the reboot’s initial announcement – that Warhammer: The Old World will use square bases, not round ones.

 Hence GW’s clear-cut declaration in the July 21 article: “Warhammer: The Old World is a reinvention of the classic rank-and-file game of Warhammer Fantasy Battles”.
 No messing about there.